pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Dynamic banner without close button.md

 # Dynamic banner without close button
 Following properties of the template can be customized as per individual requirements.
+The arrow can be used to hide or show the banner.

 1. initialDelay - used to delay the occurence of template in miliseconds
 2. background - background colour or image url can be added